AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Data Preprocessing: Reading and exploration of the dataset using pandas, transformation of string-type labels into binary format with sklearn's LabelEncoder, and handling of missing data by considering a subset of the dataset with complete columns.
+- Data Processing: Reading and exploring the dataset using pandas, transformation of string-type labels into binary format with sklearn's LabelEncoder, and handling of missing data by considering a subset of the dataset with complete columns.
 - SVM Application: Application of SVM to the processed dataset, with the aim of classifying particle physics events.

 **Key Findings:**

-- Preliminary data exploration revealed challenges associated with missing data and the need for careful preprocessing to ensure model applicability.
+- Data exploration revealed challenges associated with missing data and the need for careful preprocessing to ensure model applicability.
-- Converting categorical labels into a binary format allowed for the straightforward application of SVM, demonstrating the algorithm's flexibility in handling various data types.
+- Converting categorical labels into a binary format allowed for the easy application of SVM, demonstrating the algorithm's flexibility in handling various data types.

 **Conclusion:**
-This lab highlights the complexities of applying machine learning algorithms to real-world datasets, particularly in fields like particle physics where data can be incomplete or irregularly structured.
-It showcases the necessity of comprehensive data preprocessing and the potential of SVM in classifying complex datasets. ​​
+This lab highlights the complexities of applying machine learning algorithms to real-world datasets, particularly in fields like particle physics where data can be incomplete or irregular.
+It shows the necessity of comprehensive data processing and the potential of SVM in classifying complex datasets. ​​

 ## [Lab Notebook 9: Basic Linear Regression](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%209.ipynb)
 **Objectives:**